 Ryouko felt a moment, but only a moment, of quiet rage at the unwarranted intrusion into her thoughts.

-Then she took a quiet breath, reminding herself that she learned to expect as much, in close company with a telepath, and that over the course of their training, she had come to regard the telepath Gracia and the always‐quiet Juliet as friends.
+Then she took a quiet breath, reminding herself that she had learned to expect as much, in close company with a telepath, and that over the course of their training, she had come to regard the telepath Gracia and the always‐quiet Juliet as friends.
 The two of them had reminded her of old‐style nuns during the quiet prayer ceremony they had held earlier, in a way Clarisse and Mina had failed to achieve.

 I don't know any more about this mission than you do, Ryouko thought, finally.
 I've received visions, yes.
 But none of them tell me anything about what's going on here.